 The Plenary Sessions are some of the key highlights of the One Young World Summit and include speeches by world leaders and Delegate Speakers whose work and stories speak to the topic at hand.
-All content at the Summit is shaped by the five Plenary Sessions from keynotes to panels.
+All content at the Summit is shaped by the six Plenary Sessions from keynotes to panels.
 The topics are decided through the Global Consultation Process with our 12,000 + Ambassador Community.

 The Climate Crisis

-10 years to go, can we deliver the Paris Agreement?
+Less than 10 years to go, can we deliver the Paris Agreement?

-The Paris Agreement’s deadline to reduce greenhouse gas emissions by at least 40% by 2030 is only 10 years away.
+The Paris Agreement’s deadline to reduce greenhouse gas emissions by at least 40% by 2030 is less than 10 years away.
 Morocco and the Gambia are currently the only two countries whose commitments are sufficient to limit a temperature increase to 1.5 degrees Celsius.
 Greenhouse gases trap heat in the atmosphere contributing to global warming.
-This year began with some of the most devastating and widespread wildfires in recent history.
+Australia bore witness to some of the most devastating and widespread wildfires in recent history.
 Approximately 25 million acres of Australian land were burned, roughly the size of South Korea resulting in the deaths of over 1 billion animals.
 There has been a substantial loss of biodiversity as a result of the world’s 6th mass extinction, the impacts of which will be felt globally.
 The consequences of the Climate Crisis also have a significant impact on human life with an estimated 50–200 million people expected to be climate change refugees by 2050.
 Out of the One Young World community surveyed, 73.2% believe that the Climate Crisis is the biggest threat to humanity.
 The worst hit by this crisis is the global south and indigenous communities.
 The question of accountability and action must be raised.
 Is reform enough to solve the Climate Crisis or do we need a revolution?